senserf/picos/Examples/REALTIME/Conveyor/Applet/README.txt

-To create the java 1.1.x version:

-  rm Conveyor.java
-  make      (or make VERSION=11)

-To create the jave 1.0.x version:
+To recompile:

-  rm Conveyor.java
+  rm Water.java
-  make VERSION=10
+  make
+  javac Water.java

 ------------------------------------------------------------------------------

-To make the operator applet work, you have to edit index.htm and change the host name to point to the host on which the simulator is running.
-Then you will be able to invoke the applet by loading index.htm in your java enabled browser or in your applet viewer.
+To make the applet work, make sure that the parameters in index.html are OK.
+Read README.txt in SOURCES/DSD about accessing the applet from your browser.
+You need the tiny web server (SOURCES/NWEB) + the right setting of Java permissions.

 Each data set (files ../data_*.txt) includes the port number of the operator mailbox on the simulator's side.
-This port is now the same (3345) for all data sets.
-You may change this number (e.g., if you want to run more than one example on the same host), but then you will have to change the port number parameter in index.htm.
+This port is now the same (3346) for all data sets.
+You may change this number (e.g., if you want to run more than one example on the same host at the same time), but then you will have to change the port number parameter in index.html.

 If the windows don't come out right, try resizing them.
 Different platforms may introduce different top and bottom margins, which makes it impossible to